top of page

 Our dedicated and diverse team of experienced professionals is committed to working hard to achieve GCHIC's noble mission.
 Get to know us by reviewing our biographies below!
-As you do so, please remember that GCHIC has no paid staff, and that our board members have full-time jobs.
-Therefore, GCHIC very much needs YOU--your donations, your volunteer work, and your ambassadorship.
+As you do so, please remember that GCHIC also very much needs YOU--your donations, your volunteer work, and your ambassadorship.

 Find out how you can get involved with GCHIC!